nextauthjs/next-auth/docs/docs/getting-started/client.md

 The `useSession()` hook exposes a `update(data?: any): Promise<Session | null>` method that can be used to update the session, without reloading the page.

-You can optionally pass an arbitrary object as the first argument, that will be accessible on the server to merge with the session object.
+You can optionally pass an arbitrary object as the first argument, which will be accessible on the server to merge with the session object.

 If you are not passing any argument, the session will be reloaded from the server.
 (This is useful if you want to update the session after a server-side mutation, like updating in the database.)